d-protsenko/tutorials/quickstart/how_to_start.md

 The server will download all listed Features during it's start.

 Currently the server cannot download dependencies of the Features.
-So you have to list in `features.json` not only "http-endpoint", but also it's dependencies: "endpoint" and "message-bus", and some additional Features with the names ending with "-plugins" and "-service-starter".
+So you have to list in `features.json` not only "http-endpoint", but also it's dependencies: "endpoint", "message-bus" and "timer", and some additional Features with the names ending with "-plugins" and "-service-starter".

 ### Add custom Features